Crip Camp

-Crip Camp: A Disability Revolution is a 2020 American documentary film directed, written and co-produced by Nicole Newnham and James LeBrecht.
+Crip Camp: A Disability Revolution is a 2020 American documentary film directed, written, and co-produced by Nicole Newnham and James LeBrecht.
 Barack and Michelle Obama served as executive producers under their Higher Ground Productions banner.

 Crip Camp had its world premiere at the Sundance Film Festival on January 23, 2020, where it won the Audience Award.
 It was released on March 25, 2020, by Netflix and received acclaim from critics.
 It was nominated for an Academy Award for Best Documentary Feature.

 Premise

 Crip Camp starts in 1971 at Camp Jened, a summer camp in New York described as a "loose, free-spirited camp designed for teens with disabilities".
-Starring Larry Allison, Judith Heumann, James LeBrecht, Denise Sherer Jacobson, and Stephen Hofmann, the film focuses on those campers who turned themselves into activists for the disability rights movement and follows their fight for accessibility legislation.
+Starring Larry Allison, Judith Heumann, James LeBrecht, Denise Sherer Jacobson, and Stephen Hofmann, the film focuses on those campers who became activists in the disability rights movement and follows their fight for accessibility legislation.

 Production

-The idea to make the film about Camp Jened started "with an off-hand comment at lunch."
-James LeBrecht had worked with Nicole Newnham for 15 years as a co-director.
+The idea to make the film about Camp Jened started "with an offhand comment at lunch."
+LeBrecht had worked with Newnham for 15 years as a co-director.
 LeBrecht was born with spina bifida and uses a wheelchair to get around.
-However, he had never seen a documentary related to his "life's work as a disability rights advocate."
-At the end of the lunch meeting, LeBrecht told Newnham, "You know, I've always wanted to see this film made about my summer camp," and she replied, "Oh, that's nice, why?"
+He had never seen a documentary related to his "life's work as a disability rights advocate".
+At the end of the lunch meeting, LeBrecht told Newnham, "You know, I've always wanted to see this film made about my summer camp", and she replied, "Oh, that's nice, why?"
 Newnham told The Guardian, "then he completely blew my mind" explaining why he wanted to make this film.
 Newnham said:

+The film was executive produced by Barack and Michelle Obama under their Higher Ground Productions banner.
+Disability rights activist Stacey Milbern, who had previously served on the President's Committee for People with Intellectual Disabilities under Barack Obama, was an impact producer on the film.

 Release

 Crip Camp had its world premiere at the Sundance Film Festival on January 23, 2020.
 The film was released on March 25, 2020, by Netflix.
-The film was set to be released in a limited release that same day, but the theatrical release was cancelled due to the COVID-19 pandemic.
+It was set to be released in a limited release the same day, but the theatrical release was canceled due to the COVID-19 pandemic.